isaac-j-miller/ts-csharp-converter/README.md

 - clean up messy code (constructor args, etc)
 - evaluate const declarations to use local variables
 - more unit tests using generated code
+- add JsonPropertyName to attributes

+# RW-Specific:
+- Figure out why some class names aren't being resolved/merged.
+For example, DataFetchRequest.Report should resolve to ReportRequestDetails, but it creates a new type.
+This might have something to do with default parameters
+- figure out why ReportRequestDetails.ReportSections is being rendered as `Dictionary<int, string>` instead of `string[]`
+- figure out why ReportRequestDetails.Options is being rendered as `Dictionary<object, object>` instead of `Dictionary<string, object>` (this is actually definitely because of the type in RW)